f-prime/Coffer/docs/AddingCommand.md

 `<command>:<entry point function>`

-So, for our `version.py` example it would look something like this:
+So, for our `version.py` example if `version.py` was our only command then `commands.py` would look something like this:

 ```
 from coffer import version